area4lib/area4/CONTRIBUTING.md

 ## Timing

-Timing is important, all project staff have lives and don't hang 'round this repository 24/7.
+Timing is important, all project maintainers have lives and don't stay on GitHub 24/7.
 They all are in United States eastern time.

 ## Work-in-progress pull requests